Turn Your Barren Desert Into a Personal Spiritual Retreat

 •• The backside of the desert can be a fruitful time of purging ourselves from former bondages and evil associations.

-• The desert can be a place for quietly considering the good and bad in our lives, and making adjustments.
+• The seeming seclusion and solitude of your "desert" can be a place for quietly considering the good and bad in our lives, and making adjustments.

 Exodus 2:21-22 Moses agreed to stay with the man, who gave his daughter Zipporah to Moses in marriage.
 Zipporah gave birth to a son, and Moses named him Gershom, saying, “I have become an alien in a foreign land.”